gufranpathan/good-enough-project/README.md

-├── data               <- All project data, ignored by git │   ├── raw            <- The original, immutable data dump │   ├── processed      <- Intermediate data that has been transformed │   └── output         <- Outputs used in the paper (model coefficients, plots, summary statistics, tables) │        ├── figures   <- Figures for the manuscript or reports │        └── tables    <- Tables for the manuscript or reports └── src                <- Source code for this project
+├── data               <- All project data, ignored by git │   ├── raw            <- The original, immutable data dump │   ├── processed      <- Intermediate data that has been transformed │   └── output         <- Outputs used in manuscript or reports │        ├── figures   <- Figures for the manuscript or reports │        └── tables    <- Tables for the manuscript or reports └── src                <- Source code for this project